This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I make what I think is a mighty fine spicy tomato soup.
 Lately, I’ve been concentrating more on using roasted tomatoes in my dishes, so I decided to give this roasted tomato soup a try.
 It definitely came out chock full of great roasted tomato flavor.
 Just perfect.
 A little herb-y, and a little creamy.
 And a lot tomato-y.

 The tomatoes took about an hour to roast.
 They came out looking and smelling absolutely fantastic.
-If it would’ve been a nicer day out I would’ve tossed them on the grill, but the weather just wasn’t cooperating.
+If it would’ve been a nicer day out I would’ve tossed them on my Weber grill, but the weather just wasn’t cooperating.
+Either way, they made this roasted tomato soup fantastic.

 What a fantastically tomato-y soup!